-The course is part of HE Creative Arts in which we deliver a range of creative degree courses.
-Your peers also consist of dance, acting, film screen and media, photography, concept art, graphics, art and animation students studying Foundation Degree and BA Hons, which allows for you to work in an interdisciplinary manner and provides opportunities for collaboration.
-As part of your experience, you can get involved in other aspects of the department and because of this we hope that we are able to provide a creative environment for you to thrive in.
-Creative Arts runs a professional gallery in the centre of Leeds, holds art exhibitions, screening events, puts on performances in our theatre and has a shared VLE on which these events and more are posted every term.
+The course is part of the Creative Arts School in which we deliver a range of courses at both FE and HE level.
+Your peers at HE level also consist of dance, performance and photography students studying Foundation Degree and BA Hons, which allows for you to work in an interdisciplinary manner and collaborate if you choose.
+As part of your experience you have the opportunity to get involved in other aspects of the department, and because of this we hope that we are able to provide a creative environment for you to thrive in.
+Creative Arts runs a professional gallery in the centre of Leeds, holds art exhibitions, puts on performances in our theatre and puts together a brochure of events every term.